 White kitchens have always been a timeless classic, but they’re also right on trend!
 Selecting a white quartz countertop for your kitchen is a no-brainer because it’s highly stain-resistant and easy to care for because it’s a non-porous surface.
-But, this doesn’t necessarily mean that your countertop is completely indestructible when it comes to those spills and splashes.
+But this doesn’t necessarily mean that your countertop is completely indestructible when it comes to those spills and splashes.

 Stain resistance refers to a material’s ability to prevent liquid absorption and resist discoloration when coming into contact with things like oil, grease, or other liquids.
-Stain proof, on the other hand, means that it prevents stains from happening.
+Stain-proof, on the other hand, means that it prevents stains from happening.

-Things like coffee, red wine, tea, and tomato sauce make up some of the most common kitchen stains, but with a quartz countertop, they can be averted with a quick clean up.
+Things like coffee, red wine, tea, and tomato sauce make up some of the most common kitchen stains, but with a quartz countertop, they can be averted with a quick cleanup.
 That’s it!
-To find out how check out these tips and tricks to keeping your white quartz surface looking like new.
+To find out how, check out these tips and tricks to keeping your white quartz surface looking like new.

-Since quartz is a man-made material made up of natural stone mixed with a resin, it won’t stain from the liquid absorbing into the surface.
+Since quartz is a man-made material made of natural stone mixed with resin, it won’t stain from the liquid absorbing into the surface.
 Instead, your favorite drink or sauce might react with the resin itself, which could result in discoloration that might not be easy to remove.
 If something spills on your white countertop, then you should clean it up right away.
-Also, using trays, cutting boards, trivets, and coasters will all help to prevent stains from possibly happening in the first place.
+Also, using trays, cutting boards, trivets, and coasters will help to prevent stains from possibly happening in the first place.

 Some might notice stains on their white quartz countertop as a result of using the wrong cleaning products.
 Anything with harsh chemicals, including oil soaps, detergents, paint thinners, and any cleanser containing bleach, could stain or discolor your countertop instead of getting it sparkling clean.
 Remember that one of the benefits of quartz over marble countertops is its low maintenance.
 Just a soft sponge or dishcloth and a gentle dishwashing liquid will get the job done on the daily.
 For more caked-on messes, try a non-abrasive, safe cleaner like Barkeeper’s Friend.